 There is so much jargon used in the financial industry purely for the sake of confusing the end-user.
 Charles Schwab gives you 2 option for self-managing your investments, get ready to be be confused.

 Options 1: You open a private Charles Schwab account, called a PCRA (Personal Choice Retirement Account).
 How much does this option cost?
 No idea.

 Options 2: You can open an ESDBA (External Self Directed Brokerage Account).
 In this option, you can take your Keogh money and transfer it (roll it over) to a limited list of brokerage houses.
 Again, the advantage here is that you’ll get an even bigger list of investment options.

 For option 2, I actually found a little blurb about costs, read it for yourself.
-Naturally, they will charge you extra fees for taking your money outside of the Keogh plan.
-In CS’s defense, a Keogh is a pain in the ass to set up which is why very few brokerage houses offer it.
+Naturally, they will charge extra fees for taking your money outside the Keogh plan.
+In CS’s defense, a Keogh is a pain in the ass to set up, which is why very few brokerage houses offer it.